cpswarm/swarm_behaviors/ugv_random_walk/README.md

 ## Nodes

 ### ugv_random_walk
 The `ugv_random_walk` performs coverage using the random walk algorithm.
-The random direction is a mathematical movement model, where an agent moves straight for a specific distance.
+The random walk is a mathematical movement model, where an agent moves straight for a specific distance.
 Then, it changes its direction randomly into a direction that is clear of obstacles and moves straight again.
 If it arrives at the environment boundary, it reflects to continue its walk.
 When the parameter `single_target` is set to `true`, the UGV succeeds once a target has been found and returns the target ID and position.

 #### Action Goal
 * `ugv_coverage/goal` ([cpswarm_msgs/CoverageGoal](https://cpswarm.github.io/cpswarm_msgs/html/action/Coverage.html))